Harry LeGore

 Harry William LeGore (August 1, 1894 – June 7, 1956) was an American football and baseball player, Maryland state legislator and businessman.

 Biography

-Early years
+Early life

 LeGore was born in Frederick County, Maryland.
 He was a son of the James William LeGore.
 His father founded the LeGore Lime Company in 1861 and built the LeGore Bridge near Woodsboro, Maryland.

 LeGore attended the Tome School, Mercersburg Academy and Lafayette College.

 Yale

 LeGore enrolled at Yale University where he played for the school's football, baseball and basketball teams and was a member of Skull and Bones.

 In football, LeGore played halfback and fullback.
 He also handled punting duties and reportedly had a 65-yard average.
 American sports writer Grantland Rice once wrote that he wouldn't trade LeGore for Red Grange and added: "Harry never played a poor game in his life.
 He was always a competitor first, last and always — and always had a little more when the chips were down."

 In 1914, LeGore was the starting fullback for a Yale football team that compiled a 7-2 record and defeated Notre Dame 28-0, ending Notre Dame's 27-game win streak.
 Knute Rockne later wrote in his autobiography: "I sat on the sideline at New Haven that Saturday and saw a good Yale team captained by Bud Talbott with a crack halfback named Harry LeGore leading the attack.
 They made Notre Dame look like a high school squad."

 At the end of the 1914 season, LeGore was selected as a first-team All-American by International News Service sports editor Frank G. Menke, and as a second-team All-American by Walter Camp for Collier's Weekly and Walter Eckersall, of the Chicago Tribune.

 LeGore also played shortstop for the Yale baseball team.
 In 1915, LeGore was ruled permanently ineligible to complete in college athletics after it was found that his food and lodging had been paid while playing summer baseball.